Posts Tagged ‘Wisconsin Pizza’

 You won’t find much about this joint online, and some references point to a website of a similar named shop in Boston.
 I tried to correct that by posting to all the usual review sites, and here is their menu, as well.

-It’s hard to know where to begin describing this pizza, as there are so many different adjectives and a mish-mash of images on the box, one is left to decide how the feel about the whole experience by eating the pie, and I guess that’s how it should be.
+It’s hard to know where to begin describing this pizza, as there are so many different adjectives and a melange of images on the box, one is left to decide how the feel about the whole experience by eating the pie, and I guess that’s how it should be.

 The box promises